-Asparagus is low in calories, containing no fat and approximately 35 calories per one-cup serving, and very low in sodium.
+One of the very first signs of Spring in a vegetable garden is the appearance of tender shoots of asparagus.
+Unfortunately, the season for this herbaceous, flowering perennial plant is very short, just a few weeks or a month, if you’re lucky.
+Make sure to track down local asparagus from local farmers, friends, and neighbors!
+Asparagus is low in calories, containing no fat and approximately 35 calories per one-cup serving, and is very low in sodium.
 It is a very good source of dietary fiber, protein, beta-carotene, vitamin C, vitamin E, vitamin K, thiamin, riboflavin, niacin, folic acid, iron, phosphorus, potassium, copper, manganese, and selenium, as well as chromium, a trace mineral that enhances the ability of insulin to transport glucose from the bloodstream into cells.
-Raw asparagus also ranks highly in vitamins A, B-complex, and C, though during the cooking process some of the B-complex and C vitamins are lost.
+Raw asparagus also ranks highly in vitamins A, B-complex, and C. Homegrown Asparagus

-Buying and Storing Asparagus
+Buying & Storing

-Blanching/shocking – Boil water using an electric kettle, stove-top kettle, or in a pot on the stove with some salt.
+Blanch & Shock – boil water using an electric kettle, stove-top kettle, or in a pot on the stove with some salt.
 Place spears in a bowl, saucepan, or baking dish and cover with boiling water.
 Let the spears sit in the water for 2-5 minutes.
 2 minutes for super-thin spears and 5 minutes for thick spears.
 Asparagus should be tender and bright green when it’s ready.
 At that point, strain asparagus and run under cold water or submerge in ice water to halt the cooking process.
 This is called shocking.
 The entire process of blanching is used to reduce the loss of quality over time while maintaining flavor, color, and nutritional value.

-Steam – Use a steamer basket in a tall pot.
+Steam – use a steamer basket in a tall pot.
 Put about an inch of water in the pot and bring it to a boil.
 Place the asparagus upright in the pot and put the lid back on.
 Steam asparagus for 10 minutes or until tender (depends on thickness).
 You can also steam asparagus on its side if you don’t have a tall pot, but it can cook unevenly so just be careful and rearrange the spears every so often with tongs to prevent the ones on the bottom from getting overcooked.